linuxgurugamer/KSP2_BugPackager/Release/README.md

     pathToGameDirectory=C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program 2
     pathToGameDirectory=U:\SteamLibrary\steamapps\common\Kerbal Space Program 2

-pathToCampaignDirectories   This is the path to the SinglePlayer directory where the games are saved.
-                            The following line is an example of where my files are:

-    pathToCampaignDirectories=C:\Users\Linuxgurugame\AppData\LocalLow\Intercept Games\Kerbal Space Program 2\Saves\SinglePlayer

 =====
 Usage
 =====
 Once the INI file is configured, you can start the script by double-clicking on the KSP2_PowerShell.bat file.
-The following prompts are displayed:
+A window will open up with entry fields for the following:

+Enter Bug title:
+Please enter the bug description:

+There will also be a second window where you can drag and drop files which you want to include with the report

-Enter Bug title:        Enter the title of the bug.
-Keep this short, it is used as the name
+Fill out the title and description.
+Keep the title short, with no special characters, this will be used for the name of the zip file
-                        of the zip file.
-Also, if there is an existing zip file by that name you will be prompted to enter a different one.
-It is also advisable not use spaces

-Please enter the bug description.
-Enter a blank line when you're finished:

-A list of all the campaigns in the SinglePlayer directory is then displayed.
-Select the campaign which you are reporting the bug occurred in.
+After filling out the title and description, new listbox will be added with all the campaigns available.
+Select the campaign which illustrates the bug, then click the "Select Campaign" button

-Then a list of the save files for that campaign are displayed.
-Again, select the one which contains the bug.
+After selecting the campaign, a list of all the saves in that campaign will be displayed.
+Select a save and click the "Select Save" button

-Do you want to include a workspace? (y/N):  Yes or no, pressing return (or anything other than
-                                            a "y") will bypass the workspaces

-If you did reply with a "y", you will then be presented with a list of workspaces Select the workspace to include.

-The files will then be packaged up, and the names of the file(s) which contain the bug report will be displayed.
-When done, press <ENTER> to end the script and close the window
+At this point, if you want to include  a workspace, click the checkbox and select a workspace following the same procedure

+When you are done entering information click the button labeled "Finalize Bug Report".
+The data will be packaged up into a zip file, and the folder where it is will be opened.

+The final step is to upload the report.
+The have specified two different places to upload bug reports, there are two buttons at the lower-right of the window, one for each.
+Click the button you want to use, the script will open up the appropriate page.